DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-3-ect-theory.md

 A recent synthesis of information by the [Education Endowment Foundation](https://educationendowmentfoundation.org.uk/evidence-summaries/teaching-learning-toolkit/feedback/#closeSignup) (EEF) concluded that, on average, the provision of high-quality feedback led to an improvement of eight additional months of progress over the course of a year.
 However, providing effective feedback can be challenging, and the research also highlighted that when feedback is not given well it can have a negative impact on pupil progress.

 ### When should you give feedback?
-Research studies into feedback do make a distinction between a ‘mistake’ and an ‘error’.
+Research studies into feedback do make a distinction between a 'mistake' and an 'error'.

 Mistake: something a student can do, and does normally do correctly, but has not on this occasion.